Creeyon/deepseekbot/README.md

 ## Commands

-The bot supports various commands that interact with the DeepSeek AI API.
-You can type commands in any text channel where the bot is present.
+The bot supports sending messages and recieving responses through the !ask command.

 ## Contributing